LeoNatan/LNPopupController/README.md

 #### Modern Look and Feel

-`LNPopupController` provides two distinct style of popup look and feel, one based on iOS 10 Music app look and feel, and one based on iOS 9 look and feel.
-Popup bar styles are arbitrarily labeled "prominent" for iOS 10 style popup bar and "compact" for iOS 9 style.
-Popup interaction styles are labeled "snap" for iOS 10 style snapping popups and "drag" for iOS 9 interactive popup interaction.
-Popup close buttons styles are labeled "chevron" for iOS 10 style chevron close button and "round" for iOS 9 style close buttons.
+`LNPopupController` provides two distinct style of popup look and feel, one based on modern Music app look and feel, and one based on iOS 9 look and feel.
+Popup bar styles are arbitrarily labeled "prominent" for modern style popup bar and "compact" for iOS 9 style.
+Popup interaction styles are labeled "snap" for modern style snapping popups and "drag" for iOS 9 interactive popup interaction.
+Popup close buttons styles are labeled "chevron" for modern style chevron close button and "round" for iOS 9 style close buttons.
 For each, there is a "default" style for choosing the most suitable one for the current operating system version.

-The defaults for iOS 10 are:
+The defaults for iOS 10 and later are:
 * Prominent bar style
 * Snap interaction style
 * Chevron close button style
+* No progress view style

 The defaults for iOS 9 are:
 * Compact bar style
 * Drag interaction style
 * Round close button style
+* Bottom progress view style

+##### Bar Style

 Customizing the popup bar style is achieved by setting the popup bar's `barStyle` property.